nmantani/FileInsight-plugins/README.txt

 * Search operations
   * Find PE file
     Find PE file from selected region (the whole file if not selected)
+  * Regex search
+    Search with regular expression in selected region (the whole file if not selected)
   * XOR hex search
     Search XORed / bit-rotated data in selected region (the whole file if not selected)